tower9/hostblock/README.md

 ### Remove address from data file

-To delete information about address
+To delete all information about address
 ```
 $ sudo hostblock -r192.168.0.3
 ```